 Schooled in ceramics, Booth pursued her love of sculpture and working with her hands by becoming a steel cutter and welder before she turned to fine art.
 This background continues to inform her paintings, which create a visceral sense of space and depth.

 Often creating monumentally scaled, color saturated canvases, her process is tactile and physical.
-Booth begins by unrolling large swaths of raw canvas on the floor.
-Fully engaging all of her senses, she accesses a nonverbal internal landscape, translating into a felt sense of color and mark.
+Booth begins with large swaths of raw canvas on the floor.
+Engaging all of her senses, she accesses a nonverbal internal landscape, translating into a felt sense of color and mark.
 Paint is poured and pushed by hand into the canvas; the degrees of separation between feeling and fulfillment are narrow.

 Jane Booth is based in the Kansas City area.
 Her work is in 600+ private collections and numerous corporate collections.